deckhouse/deckhouse/ee/fe/modules/500-openvpn/docs/CONFIGURATION.md

   * By default, the IP address of the kube-system/kube-dns service is used;
 * `pushToClientSearchDomains` — a list of search domains to send to clients upon connection;
   * The default value is `global.discovery.clusterDomain`;
-* `storageClass` — the name of the StorageClass to use;
-    * If omitted, the StorageClass of the existing PVC is used.
-If there is no PVC yet, either `global.StorageClass` or `global.discovery.defaultStorageClass` is used, and if those are undefined, the emptyDir volume is used to store the data;
-    * **CAUTION!** Setting this value to one that differs from the current one (in the existing PVC) will result in disk reprovisioning and data loss;
-    * Setting it to `false` forces the use of an emptyDir volume;
 * `auth` — options related to authentication or authorization in the application:
     * `externalAuthentication` — a set of parameters to enable external authentication (it is based on the Nginx Ingress [external-auth](https://kubernetes.github.io/ingress-nginx/examples/auth/external-auth/) mechanism that uses the Nginx [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module) (**the externalAuthentication parameters are set automatically if the user-authn module is enabled**);
         * `authURL` — the URL of the authentication service.
 If the user is authenticated, the service should return an HTTP 200 response code;